 Gallbladder and part of the common bile duct

-After this surgery, bile from your liver, food from your stomach, and digestive juices from the remaining part of your pancreas all enter your small intestine.
-You can still digest foods, but some people might need to take pancreatic enzymes to help with this.
+After this surgery, bile from your liver, food from your stomach, and digestive juices from the remaining part of your pancreas all go right into your small intestine.
+You can still digest foods, but some people might need to take pancreatic enzyme pills to help with this.

 You may have this surgery if the cancer has spread through your pancreas, but not beyond it.
-This is done less often than the Whipple procedure.
-In this operation, your surgeon removes the following:
+This is done much less often than the types of surgery.
+In this surgery, your surgeon removes the:

 Part of your stomach